WilsonChen003/HDLGen/README.md

 ### ***Why need this tool?***<br>
   For any ASIC or SOC engineer with over 10 years experience, we may hate Verilog sometime, as Verilog HDL's syntax is TOO simple or TOO basic, it's Register Transfer Level description, we're not writing code, we're indeed designing circuit, it's very cool, but sometime we will be bored, especially when instancing module, do wire connections.<br>
    So we learned and tried different ways, we may study and learn Chisel, SpinalHDL, MyHDL PyHDL, or PyGear recently.
-But, when we learned, tried, finally we gave up, because they're DSL, they¡¯re not HDL!
+But, when we learned, tried, finally we gave up, because they're DSL, they're not HDL!
 DSL is totally new language, DSL is more like a high level software language, we have to write code in a new style, no Verilog or HDL at all.<br>
    Is it safe for a project to abandon Verilog HDL?
 Is it safe for an experienced engineer to abandon previous skills and design logic with non-HDL code?
 Is it easy or friendly to learn a new language?
 Is that language widely used or accepted and will evolve in long term?
 Is there any different way to help us?<br>
    Yes, we have a different way!
 And it is easy to use, smoothly to move, seamlessly to adopt.<br>
    The tool is going to support you keep writing HDL while give the ability to improve your efficiency, and with ZERO learning curve, is here, named as "HDLGen".